 This provider's information has been quality-checked by Recovery.com's Research Team for accuracy and completeness, including center verification through appropriate third-party organizations.

-We DO NOT ACCEPT state insurance (ACCCHS, Medicaid).
+Legacy DOES NOT ACCEPT state insurance (ACCCHS, Medicaid).
 Legacy Recovery Center accepts only commercial health insurance and self-pay options.
-We can work with most plans, please call for insurance verification.
-Please fill out the form and we’ll let you know if we work with your insurance plan.
-If we don’t work with your carrier, then we will discuss financing options with you.
+They can work with most plans, please contact for insurance verification.
+After verification, they will inform you if they work with your plan and if not, they will discuss other financing options.

 These highlights are provided by and paid for by the center.